Mekino05/alx-higher_level_programming/0x0A-python-inheritance/README.md

-write a function that returns the list of available attributes and methods of an object
+write a class MyList that inherits from list